rubenroo/Chatbot-V1/README.md

 # What the chatbot can do
 The chatbot demonstrates the techniques mentioned above.
 The following converstation is possible:

-- Open the conversation with: hello or good day
+- Say hello to the chatbot
-- Ask for tips in case of sleep problems with: I have sleep problems
+- Ask for tips in case of sleep problems
-- Ask to tell a joke with: Tell a joke
+- Ask to tell a joke with
-- Say thank you: Thank you
+- Thanks the chatbot
-- Close the converstation with: Goodbye
+- Say goodby to the chatbot